judypoontechdev/Python-practice/Libraries/Game/learnings.md

 ### Takeaway 1.2: Implicit Reprompting (Omitting Redundant `else: continue`)

-In block configurations like `if level > 0: break`, writing an explicit `else: continue` is unnecessary boilerplate.
+In block configurations like `if level > 0: break`, writing `else: continue` is unnecessary.

 - When `level > 0` evaluates to `False`, Python skips the `break` statement and continues execution downward.
 - Since there is no further code remaining in that iteration, control naturally loops back to the top of `while True:`, re-prompting the user automatically.